-I used their photographer to get professional shots of both interior and exterior.
+I used their photographer to get professional shots of both the interior and exterior.

-I followed their directions to make my rental CHBO certified, meaning fully furnished, including dishes, towels, everything they listed as essential for renters comfort.” (source)
+I followed their directions to certify my rental CHBO, meaning fully furnished, including dishes, towels, everything they listed as essential for renters comfort.” (source)

 2 Bad Reviews